NetworkAndSoftware/JMVW/README.md

   A class for standard io functionality.
 Provides printf method to print to the serial port.

-Please see the [JMVW Documentation](https://github.com/NetworkAndSoftware/JMVW/wiki) for instructions on how to use it..
+Please take a look at the [JMVW Documentation](https://github.com/NetworkAndSoftware/JMVW/wiki)